Types of cancer treatment on fertility

+The effects of chemotherapy on sperm production may be temporary or permanent.
 Chemotherapy can cause permanent infertility if the cells in the testicles are too damaged to produce healthy, mature sperm again.

 In some rare cases, both testicles are removed (bilateral orchidectomy).
 This causes permanent infertility because you will no longer produce sperm.
 You will still be able to get an erection.

+Nerve damage – surgery for bladder, prostate or testicular cancer may damage the nerves used for getting and keeping an erection (erectile dysfunction).
+This may last for a short time or be permanent.
 It may be possible for the surgeon to use a nerve-sparing surgical technique to protect the nerves that control erections.
-This works best for younger men who had good quality erections before the surgery.
-However, problems with erections are common for 1-3 years after nerve-sparing surgery.
+This works best for younger men who had strong erections before the surgery.
+However, problems with erections are common even with nerve-sparing surgery.

 Managing side effects of surgery